tacman/mailtrap/sfcasts/functional-test-emails.md

 and gets its `uid`.

 Heck!
 We can even check the attachment: `->assertHasFile('Terms of Service.pdf')`.
-You can even check the content-type and file contents via extra arguments, but I'm fine just checking that the attachment exists for now.
+You can check the content-type and file contents via extra arguments, but I'm fine just checking that the attachment exists for now.

 Go tests go!